Well, Better and In-Between

 Embeddability on functions: order and chaos

 with Raphaël Carroy and Zoltán Vidnánszky.
-Submitted.
+Accepted for publication in the Transactions of the AMS.
 Preprint available on arXiv.org

 We study the quasi-order of topological embeddability on definable functions between Polish zero-dimensional spaces.
 We first study the descriptive complexity of this quasi-order restricted to the space of continuous functions.
 Our main result is the following dichotomy: the embeddability quasi-order restricted to continuous functions from a given compact space to another is either an analytic complete quasi-order or a well-quasi-order.